 Ben Quilty in conversation

 Olley (1923–2011) was the subject of Quilty’s 2011 Archibald winning portrait.
 His portrait is of an unflinching close-up of a truthfully aged face, yet her bright eyes command the viewer’s gaze.
 Olley is the only subject to win the prestigious Archibald prize twice, self portraits by Brett Whiteley and William Robinson aside.
-An Archibald at the beginning of her career, and an Archibald at the end – the 63-year span between William Dobell’s (1948) and Quilty’s award winning portraits is a true reflection of Olley’s enduring influence on other artists, both portraits are on display in ‘A Generous Life’ at the Gallery of Modern Art (GOMA) until 13 October 2019.
+An Archibald at the beginning of her career, and an Archibald at the end – the 63-year span between William Dobell’s (1948) and Quilty’s award winning portraits is a true reflection of Olley’s enduring influence on other artists.

 Feature image: Portrait of Margaret Olley and Ben Quilty, 2011.
 Photograph: Tracey Nearmy.
 Image courtesy: AAP.